Danko-Lab/clipnet/README.md

 # CLIPNET

 CLIPNET (Convolutionally Learned, Initiation-Predicting NETwork) is an ensembled convolutional neural network that predicts transcription initiation from DNA sequence at single nucleotide resolution.
-A preprint describing CLIPNET will be available shortly on bioRxiv.
+We describe CLIPNET in our [preprint](https://www.biorxiv.org/content/10.1101/2024.03.13.583868v1) on bioRxiv.
 This repository contains code for working with CLIPNET, namely for generating predictions and feature interpretations and performing *in silico* mutagenesis scans.
 To reproduce the figures in our paper, please see the [clipnet_paper GitHub repo](https://github.com/Danko-Lab/clipnet_paper/).

 ## Installation